RobinDoughnut/daclip-uir-tbh/experiments.md

-Adding DeepNorm option to the CLIP transformer and wiring it through configs.
-I’ll update the transformer classes to accept a block type, extend the config dataclasses, and set `deepnorm` in `daclip_ViT-B-32.json`.
-Then I’ll mirror the changes for the DA-CLIP training code under `da-clip/src/open_clip`.
-Ran tool

-Ran tool

-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool
-Ran tool

-- Added DeepNorm as a selectable transformer block for CLIP (vision and text).
-- Wired it via a new `block_type` field in `CLIPVisionCfg` and `CLIPTextCfg` with default `"residual"`.
-Set `"deepnorm"` in ViT-B/32 configs.

 What I changed
 - `universal-image-restoration/open_clip/transformer.py`: supports `block_type="deepnorm"` using `DeepNormResidualAttentionBlock` and passes it through `VisionTransformer` and `TextTransformer`.
 - `universal-image-restoration/open_clip/model.py`: dataclasses now include `block_type`; passed into both transformers.